kishore33x/Ecommerce-Follow-Along/README.md

 Retrieved user data from the database based on email/username.
 Used bcrypt to compare entered passwords with stored hashed passwords.
 Implemented error handling for invalid credentials.
 With this milestone, users can securely log in to the application, ensuring safe authentication.

+Milestone 8 (Frontend - Product Card Component & Homepage)
+Designed a reusable product card component and created a structured homepage layout to display products effectively.

+Key Updates:

+Developed a dynamic product card component using props to display product details.
+Implemented array mapping to render multiple product cards dynamically.
+Styled the homepage using a grid/flexbox layout for better organization.
+With this milestone, the homepage now showcases products in a clean and visually appealing manner.